I am an eleven letter word. I am present everywhere. I like to tempt you but I am best avoided. Guess who am I?

 Some important considerations:

-And there you have it – all the essentials to let your study space help you learn more effectively with online classes.
+And there you have it – all the essentials to let your study space help you learn more effectively in digital classrooms.
 Did we leave anything out?
 Do you have your own unique tip to share?
 Tell us in the comment section below.

 Stay safe and keep learning!